 Three council positions are up for re-election in fall 2016, including the communities of Mandaree, White Shield and New Town.
 At issue among voters are the “conflict of interests” of Three Affiliated Tribes Business Council members and the continually ignored Ethics in Government Ordinance.

 Jodi Rave Spotted Bear is the founder of the Indigenous Media Freedom Alliance, an organization dedicated to public interest reporting and freedom of information in Indian Country.
-She can be reached at firstname.lastname@example.org.
-This story placed in the Best of the Dakotas 2017 competition of the North Dakota and South Dakota newspaper associations.
-It was first published in the Native Sun News in beginning in March 2016.
+She can be reached at email@example.com.
+This story received awards from the North Dakota and South Dakota newspaper associations joint contest and the Native American Journalists Association.
+It was first published in the Native Sun News in March 2016.